Tiina Lymi

-Tiina Inkeri Lymi (born 3 September 1971 in Tampere) is a Finnish actress, director, screenwriter and author.
+Tiina Lymi (born 3 September 1971 in Tampere) is a Finnish actress, director, screenwriter and author.
 She received a Jussi Award as the Best Leading Actress for her work in the 1993 film Akvaariorakkaus.

 Early life and education

-Tiina Lymi was born in Tampere in 1971 and grew up with her single mother.
+She was born in Tampere in 1971 and grew up with her single mother.
 She went to the Tampere University High School.

 Career

 Lymi had her first film role in 1993 in Akvaariorakkaus, receiving the Jussi Award for Best Actress.
 Since then, she has appeared in several films, plays and television series, and worked as a theater and television director.

 Lymi also wrote a column for Aamulehti.

+She wrote and directed Stormskerry Maja (2024), a Finnish historical drama film adapted from Anni Blomqvist's book series.
+The film was nominated nine Jussi Awards, and won six, including the Jussi Award for Best Director for Lymi.

 Personal life

 Lymi was married for 12 years to actor Eero Aho until 2006.
 They have two daughters, Iida (1994) and Ella (1997).
 Iida has appeared in the film Joki and Ella together with their parents in the film Juoksuhaudantie and in the film Käsky.
 Ella entered the Theater Academy in 2018 and is also studying to be an actress.
 During their careers, Lymi and Aho often performed together in other contexts, such as in the KOM theater and television series Vuoroin vieraissa.